crystal-vm/crystal-reader/test/README.md

 Parsing is a two step process with parslet:
   - parse takes an input and outputs hashes/arrays with basic types
-  - tramsform takes the output of parse and generates an ast (as specified by the transformation)
+  - transform takes the output of parse and generates an ast (as specified by the transformation)

 A test tests both phases separately and again together.
 Each test must thus specify (as instance variables):